davidrumseymapcenter/spatial-indexes/README.md

-# Spatial Indexes for Sanborn Atlases
+# Spatial Indexes for Insurance Atlases
 This is a working repository for creating and storing geojson spatial index files.

 # How To